 Inside Perpay's culture

-Take a look around the Perpay office, and you’ll notice it’s a space for people who get stuff done and who want to enjoy doing it.
 Eight floors above 13th and Sansom sits an office with a gorgeous conference room disguised as a lounge, huge monitors displaying code and an epic coffee setup that includes a Kyoto-style cold brew tower.
 There’s at least one dog roaming the office on any given day, and music like The Jackson 5’s “I Want You Back” plays in the background.

-Perpay prides themselves on extracurriculars that bring the team together - think cage match chef battles at Alla Spina or spirits and strikes in Harp and Crown’s Elbow Lane.
+Perpay prides itself on extracurriculars that bring the team together — think cage match chef battles at Alla Spina or spirits and strikes in Harp and Crown’s Elbow Lane.
 It’s a part of their determination to build a team that feels more like a family, where everyone has each other’s backs and celebrates together.
 Beyond the big events, employees often spend time together outside of work attending concerts, trying new restaurants, or playing on the company soccer team.
 They take the personal side seriously and value the relationships they build with one another.

 In fact, relationships have been the key to building Perpay’s team; nearly every employee has joined via referrals or personal connections.
 Now, they’re looking to expand their network and bring on talented team members as they scale.